Oelin/pickle-rce/readme.md

 ## pickle-rce

-PoC showing how python's pickle library to can be used for RCE.
+PoC for RCE exploit in pickle.load